collabdotcloud/docs.collab.cloud/docs/admin/highlights.md

 #What are highlights

-Higlights is a new feature for a better and smoother community experience.
+Highlights is a new feature for a better and smoother community experience.
 It contains widgets that allow you to design your community.
 This is the new default for all new communities, Highlights will be set as your default landing page for your new community.

 ![Highlight-Community](../assets/images/admin/highlights/highlights-community.png)